-We are a worker-owned cooperative of facilitators and consultants who provide workshops, group processes, and mediation services rooted in anti-oppressive values.
-Among us, we have over 50 years of facilitation and training experience and have worked with a wide variety of organizations, including nonprofits, worker cooperatives, volunteer collectives, movement spaces, schools, spiritual spaces, and coalitions.
+Our cooperative is owned and staffed by a gender-expansive and racially diverse team of Black, Asian, queer, and trans facilitators.
+We provide workshops, group processes, and mediation services rooted in anti-oppressive values.
+Among us, we have over 50 years of facilitation, training, and organizing experience and have worked with a wide variety of organizations, including nonprofits, worker cooperatives, collectives, base-building orgs, farms, schools, spiritual communities, and coalitions.

 Anna Krist (they/them) is a queer, mixed-race Asian American facilitator and artist who supports individuals and groups in building sustainable, equitable movements for collective liberation.
 They first came to facilitation as a student while leading peer health education classes in high schools.
 They have since spent years working with a range of nonprofits, collectives, and service providers, gaining insight into the many ways in which organizations can thrive and struggle.
 As a facilitator, Anna brings a keen sense of clarity and humor to guide groups through learning and decision-making.
 Before working as a full-time consultant, Anna spent almost a decade working in the non-profit sector, including roles at the Center for Justice Innovation, where they developed programs that help people avoid criminal prosecution, and at the ACLU’s Reproductive Freedom Project, where they supported state and federal litigation for the expansion of reproductive healthcare access.